 During my spring break from last month, I went to visit my friend Leslie, where she currently lives for her internship.
 One of our favorite things that we did for the weekend I came to visit was checking out the iconic landmarks in the National Mall.
-The National Mall in Washington DC is considered to be a national park in the capital of the United State.
+The National Mall in Washington DC is administered by the National Park Service.
 There are a number of museums, memorials, and monuments that you will may stumble upon within the National Mall and this post is based on the iconic landmarks that my friend and I were luckily able to see there.
 I came here when I was a lot younger but revisiting places as an adult is always eye-opening and really makes you start to understand the places around you in a clearer perspective.

 The United States Capitol

 The United States Capitol, also known as the Capitol Building or Capitol Hill, is a building for the legislative branch of the US federal government and located at the end of the National Mall.
 It was actually the second iconic landmark that we visited from the rest.
 We were able to actually go into this building and see inside since there was a visitor center located in there, but we had to walk down these stairs (assuming it’s on the bottom of the building).
 It had a line when we first came but it wasn’t a long wait.
 Once we went in, we saw a statue of the replica of the Statue of Freedom, which is actually the statue that is placed on the very tip of the top of the building (not shown in the above picture because I didn’t capture the whole building).
 There was then an exhibit with a lot of historical items and explaining the US history (no flash photography was to be taken and a lot of the items displayed in there was in dim lighting cases).
 When we got done touring the exhibit, we noticed there were more statues being displayed in the visitor center and these statues featured major figures; each was representing the state they came from.